Account Manager, Institutional Philanthropy & Partnerships

 - Develop and maintain excellent working relationships with External Relations colleagues and Root Capital program and support staff globally to increase communication, coordination, and efficiency to achieve IPP’s internal and external objectives.

-- Provide strategic administrative support for the IPP team including initial fielding of inquiries as needed.
+- Manage strategic administrative support for the IPP team including initial fielding of inquiries as needed.

 - Undertake special assignments, as directed.